Pillion (film)

-Pillion is a 2025 British romantic comedy-drama film written and directed by Harry Lighton in his directorial debut, based on the 2020 novel Box Hill by Adam Mars-Jones.
+Pillion is a 2025 queer romantic dramedy written and directed by Harry Lighton, based on the 2020 novel Box Hill by Adam Mars-Jones.
 The film stars Harry Melling as a timid gay man and Alexander Skarsgård as an enigmatic biker who start a BDSM relationship.
-The film is a co-production between the UK and Ireland.

-Pillion had its world premiere in the Un Certain Regard section of the 2025 Cannes Film Festival on 18 May 2025, where it won the section's Best Screenplay prize and the Palm Dog for Mutt Moment for its scene-stealing dogs, alongside nominations for the Caméra d'Or and the Queer Palm.
-It is scheduled to be released theatrically in the United Kingdom by Picturehouse and Warner Bros.
-Pictures on 28 November 2025.
+Pillion had its premiere in the Un Certain Regard section of the 78th Cannes Film Festival, where it won the section's Best Screenplay prize and the Palm Dog for Mutt Moment.
+It was released in cinemas in the United Kingdom on 28 November 2025 by Warner Bros.
+Pictures and Picturehouse Entertainment.
+It received critical acclaim, with particular praise for Lighton's writing and directing, as well as the performances of Melling and Skarsgård.

+At the 28th British Independent Film Awards, the film earned ten nominations and won in four categories, including Best British Independent Film.
+It was nominated for Best Adapted Screenplay, Outstanding British Film, and Outstanding Debut by a British Writer, Director or Producer (for Lighton) at the 79th British Academy Film Awards.
+Lighton also won Best Adapted Screenplay at the 35th Gotham Independent Film Awards.